basilthembi-pixel/Oathentify-z/README.md

 # Oathentify

 Oathentify is a modern platform for creating, signing, and managing legally-binding digital agreements with confidence.
-Built with Next.js and Firebase, it offers a fast, simple, and secure experience.
+Built with Next.js and Firebase, it offers a fast, simple, and secure experience with distinct modes for corporate, casual, and relationship agreements.

 ## About The Project